 If your party is quite large, say you and 11 of your closest friends want to go skiing, then chalets are perfect!

 Val Thorens is very lucky, pretty much all the accommodation is ski in/ski out, if not then a very short walk to the slopes.
-Val Thorens resort is is built on the side of a mountain therefore there is quite a incline from the bottom to the top of the resort.
+The Val Thorens resort is built on the side of the Peclet mountain, therefore, there is quite a incline from the bottom of the resort to the top of the resort.
 Depending on what kind of holiday you are looking for it might sway you where in the resort you would like to stay.

 And finally way up in the Clouds.
 Slightly separated from the Top end of the resort is the area call Les Balcons.
 A new’ish section of the resort which they have made very pretty by making it all out of local wood.
 There isn’t a lot up there though to be honest, a pub, shop, ski shop and a couple of restaurants.
 If you don’t mind the walk into town (should only take 8.5mins to the bars and 12mins to centre) then it’s not a bad place to stay.

 Our tip is which ever option you are looking for, may it be a Hotel room, a Chalet or a self catering apartment make sure you are facing south (down hill’ish).
 As well as the heat from the sun these are the best views!